‘Celebrity Big Brother’ Spoilers: ‘CBB US’ House Photos Released – Glam New Look For Celeb Edition

 Hollywood Star Is Front and Center

 Although it remains to be seen whether the houseguests coming into the CBB US house are true “celebrities” rather than wannabes (or has-beens), all will tread across a flashy star when they enter the Big Brother house.
-There’s also a giant wall of glamourous lights that call to mind backstage dressing rooms and theater marquees.
+There’s also a giant wall of glamorous lights that call to mind backstage dressing rooms and theater marquees.
 When BB host Julie Chen tweeted a pic of the entrance, she shared the detail that the “theme of the house is high-end glamour” in honor of the “first ever celebrity cast.”

 BB Shakeup – Everyone Gets Their Own Bed!